sandhawke/uusym/README.md

 and [CommonMark](http://commonmark.org/) otherwise.
 The underlying matching system doesn't care.

-## Whitespace (issue; not implemented)
+## Whitespace

-Should matching be done with whitespace compressed, removed, normalized, or left untouched?
-For what is whitespace, see https://github.com/w3c/findtext/issues/5
+We normalize whitespace, turning \s+ into a single space, before doing string comparison.

+ISSUE: is that the right definition of whitespace? see https://github.com/w3c/findtext/issues/5

 Maybe issue warnings when def's differ only in whitespace?
 But that